A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Investigation of Geodesics

-In the study of point vortices on curved surfaces, the so-called \textit{Kimura conjecture} proposes that an infinitesimally close vortex pair of equal and opposite circulations (a vortex dipole) moves, in the vanishing-separation or ``dipole'' limit, along a geodesic of the underlying surface metric.
-Kimura first formulated and verified this behaviour on constant-curvature surfaces~\cite{kimura}.
-Subsequent rigorous work by Boatto and Koiller recast the vortex-pair Hamiltonian on a general Riemannian surface, providing a simple proof of Kimura's conjecture by showing that the reduced dynamics converge to the geodesic equation~\cite{Koiller2009}.
-More recently, Gustafsson~\cite{Gustafsson2022} extended this analysis, deriving directly from the vortex Hamiltonian that, in the dipole limit, the centroid motion satisfies the geodesic equation (with a reparametrised time).
-The latest advance by Drivas, Glukhovskiy and Khesin~\cite{khesin2024} generalised the result to asymmetric vortex pairs (non-zero total circulation), showing that such singular pairs follow \emph{magnetic geodesics}; in the special case of vanishing total circulation (a true dipole), one recovers Kimura's original geodesic motion.
-With the dynamical equations Eq.~(\ref{dyneq}) at hand, we now proceed to an explicit verification of this result on a catenoid of arbitrary throat radius.
-For comparison with the dipole trajectory, we need to construct the relevant geodesic equation and solutions, which should be well known.
-The corresponding nonvanishing Christoffel symbols are
+In the study of point vortices on curved surfaces, the so-called \textit{Kimura conjecture} proposes that an infinitesimally close vortex pair of equal and opposite circulations (a vortex dipole) moves, in the vanishing-separation (``dipole'') limit, along a geodesic of the underlying surface metric.
+Kimura first formulated and verified this behavior on constant-curvature surfaces~\cite{kimura}.
+Subsequent rigorous work by Boatto and Koiller recast the vortex-pair Hamiltonian on a general Riemannian surface, providing a proof of Kimura’s conjecture by showing that the reduced dynamics converge to the geodesic equation~\cite{Koiller2009}.
+More recently, Gustafsson~\cite{Gustafsson2022} extended this analysis, deriving directly from the vortex Hamiltonian that, in the dipole limit, the centroid motion satisfies the geodesic equation (with a reparameterized time).
+The latest advance by Drivas, Glukhovskiy, and Khesin~\cite{khesin2024} generalized the result to asymmetric vortex pairs (nonzero total circulation), showing that such singular pairs follow \emph{magnetic geodesics}; in the special case of vanishing total circulation (a true dipole), one recovers Kimura’s original geodesic motion.

+With the dynamical equations in Eq.~\eqref{dyneq} at hand, we now proceed to an explicit verification of this result on a catenoid of arbitrary throat radius.
+For comparison with the dipole trajectory, we construct the corresponding geodesic equations and their solutions.
+The nonvanishing Christoffel symbols are

 Hence, the geodesic equations $\ddot x^{i}+\Gamma^{i}_{jk}\dot x^{j}\dot x^{k}=0$ take the explicit form